 will consist of an easy 3 mile hike, and we will break for two

 haiku and descriptive prose.
-I, Colleen Finnerty, shall be your
+Colleen Finnerty, will be your

 professor of American literature and environmental writing, author of a

-number of books including latest Desert Rims to Mountains High (Portland: West Winds Press, September 4, 2013).
+number of books, including his latest Desert Rims to Mountains High (Portland: West Winds Press, September 4, 2013).

-The outing takes place in the lovely Mount Falcon Park (my personal
+The outing takes place in the lovely Mount Falcon Park.
+Information about the park,

-This is the first outing which is sponsored by the new Denver Metro
+This is the first outing that is sponsored by the new Sierra Club Denver Metro

 For more information and to register, vist our Meetup page.